Tuccia: Sources for Tuccia

-The Vestal Tuccia was celebrated in Pliny the Elder's Natural History (28: 12) and Petrarch's Triumph of Chastity in Triumphs.
+The Vestal Tuccia was celebrated in Pliny the Elder's Natural History (28.3) and Petrarch's Triumph of Chastity in Triumphs.
 However, in Juvenal's Satire VI (famously renamed 'Against Women') he references her as one of many lascivious women.

+Similarities to other stories from antiquity

+The story of Tuccia shares some similarities with that of Quinta Claudia, a Roman matron who was accused of living an immoral life.
+To prove her innocence of the charges she performed a miraculous feat with the aid of the goddess Cybele.
+In paintings, she has often been depicted as a vestal virgin.

+When the sacred fire of Vesta went out on one occasion, the vestal virgin Aemilia was accused by the priests of having neglected her duties in order to entertain men.
+She prayed to Vesta for assistance, and miraculously rekindled it by throwing a piece of her garment upon the extinct embers.

+Tuccia in the arts

+The Vestal Virgin Tuccia (Italian: La Vestale Tuccia) or Veiled Woman (Italian: La Velata) is a marble sculpture created in 1743 by Antonio Corradini.

 Sieve iconography

 By the late Middle Ages, the image of Tuccia and her sieve had become associated with the virtue of chastity.
 Paintings of chaste women would often include a sieve, and this symbol figures prominently in many depictions of England's "Virgin Queen" Elizabeth I in the late sixteenth century.

+Other

+There is a crater named after Tuccia on the asteroid 4 Vesta.